datawire/ambassador-docs/docs/emissary/3.8/topics/using/rate-limits/index.md

 * The [`RateLimitService`](../../running/services/rate-limit-service) resource tells $productName$ what external service to use for rate limiting.

-    <Alert severity="info">If $productName$ cannot contact the rate limit service, it will allow the request to be processed as if there were no rate limit service configuration.</Alert>
+    <Alert severity="info">If $productName$ cannot contact the rate limit service, it will either allow the request to be processed as if there were no rate limit service configuration, or deny, depending `failure_mode_deny`.</Alert>

 * _Labels_ that get attached to requests.
 A label is basic metadata that is used by the `RateLimitService` to decide which limits to apply to